lpmayos/mcv_thesis/README.md

 **Results**: a sample of the results can be seen at results/experiment2/, and results are shown on shell

+**Execution**: see launch_experiments.sh

+### experiment1: rank_captions_and_remove_worst_with_embeddings

+**Goal**: detect those captions that are wrong: they have typos or are not descriptive.

+**Method**: for each video we get all the captions and we compute an embedding for all the sentences.
+Then, we project all the embeddings in common space, we compute its centroid and the distances to the centroid of each embedding, sorting the captions by distance.
+Then, discard the ones above threshold.

+**Results**: a sample of the results (sentence ordering and image of the embedding space) is shown on shell if verbose=True and can be also seen at results/experiment1/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment1

-**Execution**: see launch_experiments_all.sh
+**Execution**: see launch_experiments.sh

-### Experiment 3
+### experiment3: rank_captions_and_remove_worst

 **Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum of the similarity of each token in one sentence to the closest one in the other sentence, dividing by the number of tokens added.
-Then, discard the worst two annotations.
+Then, discard the ones below threshold.

 **Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment3/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment3

-**Execution**: see launch_experiments_all.sh
+**Execution**: see launch_experiments.sh

-### Experiment 4
+### experiment4: rank_captions_and_remove_worst

 **Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum of the similarities of each token in one sentence to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the number of tokens added.
-Then, discard the worst two annotations.
+Then, discard the ones below threshold.

 **Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment4

-**Execution**: see launch_experiments_all.sh
+**Execution**: see launch_experiments.sh

-### Experiment 5
+### experiment5: rank_captions_and_remove_worst

 **Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum 1 for each token if similarity to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the total number of tokens.
-Then, discard the worst two annotations.
-TODO lpmayos: we can try discarding a percentage (i.e. 10%) or the ones that are above a certain threshold.
+Then, discard the ones below threshold.

 **Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment5

+**Execution**: see launch_experiments.sh

+### find_tokens_similarity_threshold

+**Goal**: find right tokens similarity threshold for experiments 4 and 5

+**Method**: iterate over different tokens similarity thresholds, generating boxplots and barcharts which will help us decide the most useful thresholds.

+**Results**: images and logs are generated in results/experiment4 and results/experiment5

-**Execution**: see launch_experiments_all.sh
+**Execution**: see launch_experiments.sh